 - ~15.5 cups (3.7 liters) of fluids a day for men

 - ~11.5 cups (2.7 liters) of fluids a day for women

 Drinking water is an excellent source of hydration, but more often than not, people do not consume enough fluids or hydrating foods in a day.
 Additionally, when we finally grab a bottle of water, it is usually during peak dehydration.
 However, when only rehydrating by drinking water, it can take hours before the benefits take effect.

-Meanwhile, saline IVs are administered intravenously with nutrients and electrolytes delivered directly to the bloodstream.
+Meanwhile, normal saline IV is administered intravenously with nutrients and electrolytes delivered directly to the bloodstream.
 Whereas you may find yourself drinking water for a couple of hours, saline IV treatments take only 30-60 minutes and will have you back on your feet in no time.

 Drinking fluids and eating foods with high water content are essential in maintaining hydration and preventing dehydration.
-Some high-water content foods to try include watermelon, berries, lettuce, carrots, oranges, grapes, spinach, and soup.
+Some high-water content foods to try include:

 Another helpful way for combating dehydration is Pedialyte.
 Most commonly used for helping hydrate babies and toddlers, Pedialyte can aid hydration in adults as well.
 Pedialyte is a mixture of water, potassium, chloride, zinc, and sugar used to restore fluids and support body functions.

 Dehydration IV Treatment, PLUS Vitamin IV Therapy